Indian Institute of Planning and Management: Conflicts with journalists

 In 2005, Outlook – whose 2003 rankings IIPM had used in its advertisements – issued a statement withdrawing all rankings awarded to the institute, saying IIPM misguides students through unethical advertising practices and does not fully and truthfully disclose facts.
 According to Arindam Chaudhuri, this was done after he said that Outlook used the perception of qualitative rankings to influence business school rankings.
 IIPM responded with legal action against Outlook.

 In June 2005, an Indian online magazine called Just Another Magazine (JAM) published an article accusing IIPM of misleading students and the public with its advertisements by using institutional rankings published in 2003 which were no longer valid.
 The article said that the IIPM is not accredited by UGC or AICTE.
 After a court ruling, the article was removed from the internet.
 JAM's editor Rashmi Bansal later published similar content in her blog.
 In response, IIPM called JAM's statements an attempt to spread baseless rumours and filed a lawsuit against Bansal.
 In a court ruling in June 2010, Bansal was ordered to take down her blog article.
 Gaurav Sabnis, an IBM employee at that time, was forced to resign from his post after IIPM threatened to burn IBM laptops in front of IBM's Delhi office.

 Later, the magazine Careers 360 – published by Maheshwar Peri – investigated the case.
 IIPM again went to court against Peri and his publications Outlook and Careers 360 on defamation charges.
 In 2010, Uttarakhand High Court quashed the case.
 Another magazine, The Caravan, published an article critical of IIPM in 2011 and is facing a legal challenge.
-In 2016, IIPM withdrew all remaining cases against Mr.Peri.
+In 2016, IIPM withdrew all remaining cases against Peri.

 In 2009, Mahesh Sarma wrote in Careers 360 that for the class of 2008, three companies mentioned in IIPM advertisements as participants in campus placement said that although some freshers of the institute may have been working for them, the companies had never participated in the institute's campus recruitment process.
 Sarma profiled a sample of jobs that IIPM said its students obtained abroad in the Persian Gulf countries.
 As of June 2010, according to The Pioneer, Standard Chartered and Barclays were offering jobs to IIPM students.